How to Prepare for Homesteading

 How Much Time Is Needed to Have a Homestead

-The answer to this question relies solely on how big of a farm or garden you want to raise.
-A simple vegetable garden will require several hours of hard work during planting season, but then the time needed falls back to just a few hours a week for routine maintenance.
-The time investment will pick up once again at harvest time.
+The answer to this question all depends on the size you plan to have.
+Another factor will be the time of year.
+So, for example, a vegetable garden will require several hours of work during planting season, but the time needed is reduced to just a few hours a week for routine maintenance.
+At the end of the growing season, things ramp up again as you harvest and preserve the food you grew.

 If you’re considering a full farm with livestock and vegetables, you can count on it being a part-time to even a full-time job.
 The animals will need daily care and feeding, sometimes more than once a day.
 A larger garden will require more time to plant, water, fertilize, prune, get rid of insects, protect against pests, and harvest.

-If you’re not sure if it’s right for you, your best option is to start small and grow from there.
+If you’re not sure if it’s right for you, your best option is to start small and slow, growing in size from there.

 Begin with a few vegetables and herbs to see how much time it takes, then decide if you want to add more the following season.
 The nice thing about homesteading is that you can start small and grow as much or as little as you like from there.